 The value of /2 shall be taken as 0.5%.

-The OTA occupied bandwidth requirement applies during the transmitter ON period for a single transmitted carrier.
+The OTA occupied bandwidth requirement is a directional requirement and applies during the transmitter ON period for a single transmitted carrier.
 The minimum requirement below may be applied regionally.
 There may also be regional requirements to declare the OTA occupied bandwidth according to the definition in the present clause.

 The FR1 and FR2 OTA occupied bandwidth is defined as a directional requirement.